-Red Bird Clinic Executive Director Kari Collins says the relationship with the UofL School of Dentistry increases the availability of dental treatment for the underserved.
+Red Bird Clinic, Inc., Executive Director Kari Collins says the relationship with the UofL School of Dentistry increases the availability of dental treatment for the underserved.

 “It is our hope that some of these students will be drawn to practice in rural areas; perhaps someone will return to serve at Red Bird Clinic in the future,” Collins said.

-Under the leadership of Red Bird Clinic Dental Director Bill Collins, DMD, the dental clinic provides a variety of services to about 20 to 25 patients daily, including cleanings, fillings, root canals, crowns, bridges and extractions.
+Under the leadership of Red Bird Clinic, Inc., Dental Director Bill Collins, D.M.D., the dental clinic provides a variety of services to about 20-25 patients daily, including cleanings, fillings, root canals, crowns, bridges and extractions.

 A handful of dental students already have engaged in clinical dental services at the Red Bird Clinic in 2016.
 The school’s four Outreach Scholars, a designation given through a competitive scholarship opportunity, rotate to six clinics throughout the state.
-Fourth-year dental student and Outreach Scholar Robbie Troehler, from Ludlow, Kentucky, says it is rewarding to help those in need.
+Fourth-year dental student and Outreach Scholar Robbie Troehler says it is rewarding to help those in need.

-“It has been a blessing to pursue a career in dentistry, and it is important for me to use my education to give back to fellow Kentuckians as I gain valuable experience in outreach clinics,” Troehler said.
+“It has been a blessing to pursue a career in dentistry, and it is important for me to use my education to give back to fellow Kentuckians as I gain valuable experience in outreach clinics,” said Troehler of Ludlow, Ky.